WYRP/Emotion-Classification-with-Naive-Bayes-and-BERT-Models/README.md

    ```
 5. Open a pull request.

+## Contributors
+This project was developed as part of COMP551 by the following contributors:

+Edwin Zhou (260988798)
+Harry MacFarlane (260991258)
+Yongru Pan (261001758)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.